bcgov/sbc-mcap/src/examples/webchat/README.md

 To use:
 1. Edit the "action" attribute of the form element if needed.
 2. Open index.html with your browser.
-3. Click the "Start Webchat" button
+3. Click the "Start Assistance" button

 ## Description